Ivan Ramírez

 Teaching: As an educator, I teach from a cross-disciplinary perspective and strive to employ student-centered approaches.
 I develop case studies, foster group activities, and use innovative web-based technologies to enhance learning.
 Importantly, I raise justice-oriented questions about public health and environmental change.
 At CU Denver, I teach undergraduate courses in global demography, urban and environmental health, as well as teach a graduate course focused on theories/approaches in population health, integrating social sciences, climate knowledge, and ethics whenever possible.

 Service: Much of my service work aligns with CU Denver’s equity-oriented mission.
-For example, I served on the Equity Task Force and CLAS Working Group; and currently, I am Faculty Fellow at The Center for Faculty Development and Advance (CFDA), focused on the National Center for Faculty Development and Diversity (NCFDD)-related resources.
+For example, I served on the Equity Task Force and CLAS Working Group; and as a Faculty Fellow at The Center for Faculty Development and Advance (CFDA), focused on the National Center for Faculty Development and Diversity (NCFDD)-related resources.
 Professionally, I serve on the editorial board for Spatial and Spatio-temporal Epidemiology and as a climate-society expert for the Geography Commission of the U.S. National Section of the Pan American Institute of Geography and History (PAIGH).

 Diversity, Equity, and Inclusion (DEI): I am strongly committed to fostering DEI initiatives in higher education and supporting community efforts for environmental justice.
 Motivated by experiences with initiatives, such as the Louis Stokes Alliance for Minority Participation (LSAMP) (as undergrad), the King-Chávez-Parks Future Faculty (as Ph.D. candidate), and Consortium for Faculty Diversity (as postdoc), I advocate for DEI-related programs to mentor and support students and faculty.